 Behind on Rent Payments?

-Family Housing Resources was one of ten (10) regional nonprofit agencies to support the Eviction Prevention/Rental Assistance and Utility Relief program by processing cases as they were submitted into the system by both tenants and landlords.
+Family Housing Resources is one of ten (10) regional nonprofit agencies supporting the Eviction Prevention/Rental Assistance and Utility Relief program by processing cases as they were submitted into the system by both tenants and landlords.

 U.S. Congress passed a stimulus bill in December 2020 that allocates additional rental assistance funding for those who’ve been affected by the coronavirus pandemic.